 Time for a pint…

 I really enjoyed this, didn’t you?
 We would love to hear your thoughts about this Guinness Irish Stout.
 Oh, and don’t forget to check out Jon’s two websites (10 Day Brewing & Misadventures in Strange Places).
-It will definitely be worth your time.
-With this, I wish you a-due and a very Happy St. Patrick’s Day.
+It will be worth your time.
+With this, I bid you ado and a very Happy St. Patrick’s Day.

 Time for the glass (of wine that is)…